Collaborators

 Research group

-There is a good number of scientists working at ESAC who study star- and planet formation and on their connection with newly discovered Exoplanets.
+There is a good number of scientists working at ESAC who study star- and planet formation and on their connection with newly discovered exoplanet populations.
 The environment favors the interaction with planetary scientists involved in ESA’s mission to planets and other bodies of the Solar System and with Data Scientists interested in applying modern Machine Learning techniques to the wealth of high quality scientific data in our Science Data Archives.
-If you fit any of those groups and are interested to work with us, do consider applying!!
+If you fit any of those groups and are interested to work with us, please, do consider applying!!

 Trainees, Master and/or Ph.D. students and post-docs: